 - Cultivate a desire for quality research- and evidence-based practice by securing protected time away from procedure rooms to recuperate, learn, and conduct research.

 - Encourage professionalism and productive interpersonal and communication skills.

 Along with MSK’s interventional radiology residents, IO fellows choose the procedure rooms that best align with their learning journey on a daily basis.
 Room selection is based on a rotating hierarchy picking system; on the first day of the week, the resident has the first pick of rooms; on the second day, they have the second pick; on the third day they have the third pick, and so on and so forth.
-Daily choice options include three hybrid rooms (soon to be five) as well as an advanced standalone fluoro suite and a positron emission tomography (PET) procedural suite at the Main Hospital, three hybrid rooms and a PET procedural suite at the Koch Center.
+Daily choice options include four hybrid rooms, as well as two advanced standalone fluoro suites and a positron emission tomography (PET) procedural suite at the Main Hospital, three hybrid rooms, and a PET procedural suite at the Koch Center.
 Fellows see patients before their respective procedures and follow the patients through sign off, establishing patient ownership and longitudinal care.

 Fellows also regularly take part in the IR clinic, where they see patients both virtually and in person, and read for the Vascular Lab, which prepares fellows to sit for the Registered Physician in Vascular Interpretation (RPVI) exam.
 Fellows enjoy a post-call, out-of-rooms day for research and investments in well-being.
 Additional research time is allotted to fellows based on the extent of their projects.
 Fellows typically complete at least one research project to present at meetings and produce first authorship papers.

 - World expertise and training in oncology treatment modalities, including ablation and embolization

 - Large, comprehensive range of vascular interventions, such as acute and chronic venous disease, pulmonary embolisms, peripheral arterial disease (including limb salvage), dialysis access, and portal hypertension